abhetu/new-project/README.md

 # new-project
 New Project Setup
-The idea for a new project coming up soon
+I have been brainstorming a lot for a new idea for a new project.